Brexit means more expensive PCs with computer prices rising by 30% since Britain’s decision to split from the European Union became official.

 However, Context senior analyst Marie-Christine Pygott explained that there are a few other factors that have seen PC prices climb.
-Shortages of core PC components such as RAM modules has had a bearing on prices, and lower volume of PC sales has seen a shift towards retailers selling computers with jacked-up specs to increase sales price margins.
+Shortages of core PC components such as RAM modules has had a bearing on prices, and lower volumes of PC sales has seen a shift towards retailers selling computers with jacked-up specs to increase sales price margins.

-But Pygott did highlight that the firing of Article 50, which puts the Britain on a two-year notice to negotiate a deal to leave the EU, and the affect it had on the value of the pound had the largest affect on PC prices: “But it looks like the currency issues had the biggest impact.”
+Pygott did highlight that the firing of Article 50, which puts the Britain on a two-year notice to negotiate a deal to leave the EU, and the affect it had on the value of the pound, had the largest affect on PC prices: “But it looks like the currency issues had the biggest impact.”

 Both Microsoft and Apple increased the cost of their Surface Book and Macbook computers respectively last year after the referendum result, which saw some blame the Brexit decision for the hefty jump in cost.
 But our very-own tame Computing Editor Michael Passingham mused that the two tech giants simply don’t care about customers anymore.